che625/olson-ms-nb/README.md

-olson-thesis-nb
+olson-ms-nb
 ===============
-This repository includes the iPython notebook used to analyze data in my thesis entitled "DNA methylation variation in gametes and larvae of the Pacific oyster Crassostrea gigas".
+This repository includes the iPython notebook used to analyze data in my manuscript entitled "Indication of family-specific DNA methylation patterns in developing oysters".

 The intent of this repository is that one could download locally and reproduce my results.